Question revealed for Australia's first referendum in 24 years – KION546

 A “yes” vote would recognize Aboriginal and Torres Strait Islanders in the Constitution and create an Indigenous body to advise the Federal Parliament on policies and projects relating to Indigenous people.

-Indigenous Affairs Minister Linda Burney called Thursday’s announcement of the wording “a truly historic day.”
+Minister for Indigenous Australians Linda Burney called Thursday’s announcement of the wording “a truly historic day.”

 “Today we take a big step forward on the long journey to constitutional recognition, through voice,” said Burney, a member of the Wiradjuri nation.
 “We believe that this is so just.
 We believe this will appeal to the fairness of the Australian people.
 And we believe that we have history on our side.”